 Take a closer look at some of the biases people have and how to correct them so that you can, ultimately, make the right financial decisions.

-- Loss aversion: Who wants to lose money?
-The attitudes people have towards risks and reward are also key components to financial behaviour.
+Loss aversion: Who wants to lose money?
+The attitudes people have towards risks and rewards are also key components of financial behaviour.
 Risk tolerance estimates often are a driving force in the decisions that investors make.
-What this means is that people will make financial decisions with the goal of avoiding a loss because a loss has twice the impact on a person’s life as a gain.
+This means that people will make financial decisions to avoid a loss because a loss has twice the impact on a person’s life as a gain.

 What does all of this mean for you?